February 20, 2025

 Read how Admiral Stockdale learned this lesson: Post, 2 minutes

 Resources #1 and #4 help me frame tough times in a way that places solid ground under my feet and bolsters my determination.
-After watching #2, I shut the bedroom door at night and leave burdens outside.
-And I love the richness of the lived experience of leaders who have made it to better times in #3.
+After watching #2, I shut the bedroom door at night and left the burdens outside.
+I love the richness of the lived experience of leaders who have made it to better times in #3.

-For more information, download our free guide: How to Lead Your Organization to New Heights- In Just 15 Minutes a Day-it will serve you well.
-It works even in tough times.
+For more information, download our free guide: How to Lead Your Organization to New Heights- In Just 15 Minutes a Day.
+It will serve you well and it works even in tough times.

 Author